Run37927/Run37927/README.md

 So far, I have built:

+- [Video2Blog](https://www.video2blog.xyz) - Convert your video/audio into blogs in a minute
 - [DailyQ](https://www.dailyq.xyz) - A tool to make your daily team standups less boring
 - [juniorOK](https://juniorok.io) - A job aggregator that helps new devs get entry-level jobs
 - [DevFolio](https://thedevfolio.xyz) - A portfolio builder for new CS grads